 HIST 140Chicano Experiences in U.S. History3

-or HIST 140H Chicano Experiences in U.S. History - Honors
+HIST 140HChicano Experiences in U.S. History - Honors3

 HIST 142Experiences of Asian Americans in U.S. History3